 You don’t need to partner with a fulfillment company to ship Amazon orders outside the FBA network.
 Many small businesses start out doing self-fulfillment from a spare room or a garage.

-Be aware, however, that Amazon’s high standards for order fulfillment put a lot of pressure on small businesses that manage their own pick and pack operations.
+Be aware, however, that Amazon’s high standards for fulfillment to be cost-effective, accurate, and efficient put a lot of pressure on small businesses that manage their own pick and pack operations.
 If your Amazon store is a side hustle, FBA or a 3PL might be a better choice to keep fulfillment from eating up your time.
 And, for larger businesses, outsourced fulfillment frees you to focus on marketing your brand.

 And what’s the deal with Amazon Seller Fulfilled Prime?